Tartan: Regimental tartans

 Soldiers from a Highland regiment c.
 1744 wearing tartan belted plaids (great kilts).

 After the period of the early clan militias and the Independent Highland Companies (IHCs), over 100 battalions of line, fencible, militia, and volunteer regiments were raised, between c.
 1739 and the end of the Napoleonic Wars in 1815, in or predominantly in the Highlands, a substantial proportion of them in Highland dress.
 Of these units, only some had distinct uniform tartans, and of those, only a small number were recorded to the present day.

 The Sword Dance by David Cunliffe, 1853, depicting men of the 42nd and 93rd.
 The dancer in the centre wears the 42nd's red band tartan.

 The IHCs were amalgamated in 1739 to become the 43rd (later 42nd) Regiment of Foot, called the Black Watch.
 It was the first proper governmental Highland regiment, part of the British Army, and they wore the belted plaid ("great kilt") for dress, and the tailored small kilt for undress uniform.
 For the former garment, they used a distinctive tartan, which was designed for the unit.
 It was originally called the "42nd tartan", so it probably was not adopted until after the unit was renumbered the 42nd in 1749.
 It seems likely that the tartan was based on those used by the IHCs earlier, but with double black "tram line" over-checks added.
 The Black Watch pattern was used by various other regiments, and it has been estimated that to clothe them all, some 30–40 miles of the tartan had to be woven before 1750 alone.
 It became the basis of various later regimental (and eventually clan) tartans.
 It remains popular in general-public use under the names "Black Watch", "Government", and any of "old Campbell", "hunting Grant", or "hunting Munro", but today officially called "Government No. 1" by the military.
-The 42nd had separate tratans for its small kilt until c.
+The 42nd had separate tartans for its small kilt until c.
 1814 (also used for grenadiers' belted plaids), for pipers, and for drummers.

 After the Jacobite uprisings, raising a regiment in service to the king was, for many Scottish lairds, a way of rehabilitating the family name, assuring new-found loyalty to the Hanoverian crown, and currying royal favour (even regaining forfeited estates).
 Exempt from the Dress Act, men in these Highland regiments of the empire were given Highland dress, and the "kilts and pipes that were once considered barbaric were now seen as 'safe' nationalism" within the army.
 From c.
 1770 onward into the 19th century, virtually all the regimental tartan was produced by the company William Wilson & Son of Bannockburn, the dominant tartan weaver.
 Regimental uniforms, including tartans, were left – usually within the general Black Watch-based colour scheme of black, blue, and green – to their commanders.